Florida State Road 109: State Road 109A

 State Road 109A (SR 109A), also known as Cesery Boulevard, travels nearly exactly the same course a few blocks to the east of SR 109.
 Its southern terminus is at an intersection with SR 109 just south of the Arlington River crossing.
-Then, it travels north, intersecting SR 10 (Atlantic Boulevard) before becoming a two-lane street to its northern terminus at Ft.
+Then, it travels north, intersecting SR 115 (Arlington Expressway) before becoming a two-lane street to its northern terminus at Ft.
 Caroline Road.